kamranzafar/piprayer/README.md

 ```

 ### Configure Default Bluetooth Device
+PiPrayer connects to the default bluetooth speaker to play azaan and then disconnects when it finishes.
-Create `.asoundrc` file in the home directory, with the following device configuration.
+In order to setup a default bluetooth speaker, create `.asoundrc` file in the home directory, with the following device configuration.
 Add the MAC address of your bluetooth device.

 ```shell